Back to Logging guides

 pretty: true

-In the filebeat.inputs section, you specify that Filebeat should read logs from a file using the logs plugin.
+In the filebeat.inputs section, you specify that Filebeat should read logs from a file using the filestream plugin.
 The paths parameter indicates the path to the log file that Filebeat will monitor, set here as /var/log/logify/app.log.
+The id field is required for filestream inputs and must be unique.

 The output.console section sends the collected log data to the console.
 The pretty: true parameter ensures that log entries are presented in a readable and well-structured format when shown on the console.